Source code for squidpy.experimental.im._calculate_image_features

 """Experimental feature extraction module.

-``regionprops`` and squidpy-specific metrics (summary statistics, GLCM
+scikit-image ``regionprops``, and squidpy-specific metrics (summary

-that each tile is processed independently.
+automatically tiled so that each tile is processed independently.

 """